Courela23/vpn-config/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines)
+- Microsoft Azure Account & VM
--	Remote Desktop
+- ProtonVPN (free free subcription)
--	ProtonVPN (free version)
+-	Remote Desktop for Windows or Mac

 <h2>Operating System Used </h2>